 I grew up in South Africa.
-My MSc was on sperm competition in frogs.
-One highlight was designing a frog condom (yes, a plastic bag works).
-I was then lucky to get funding for a PhD in England.
-I was all set to work on meerkats, but ended up studying sexual selection in a range of animals and plants under the wonderful supervision of Marion Petrie at Oxford.
-This gave me a wide range of experience, but no technical or taxonomic specialty.
-In early 1996, Patricia Backwell and I headed off to the Smithsonian Tropical Research Institute in Panama.
-While applying for post-docs I learned the pleasures of sundowners, how to fall off a motorbike, travelled to Barbados and Trinidad, and discovered the virtue of wearing boxers rather than briefs when living in the tropics.
+My MSc was on sperm competition in frogs, which involved designing a frog condom (yes, a plastic bag works).
+I was then lucky to get funding for a PhD at Oxford University.
+I studied sexual selection in a range of animals and plants, which gave me a wide range of experience, but no technical or taxonomic specialty.
+In early 1996, Patricia Backwell and I headed off to Panama (Smithsonian Tropical Research Institute).
+I learned the pleasures of sundowners, how to fall off a motorbike, travelled to Barbados and Trinidad, and discovered the virtue of wearing boxer shorts when living in the tropics.
 In late 1997 my unemployment ended when I received a STRI Fellowship.
 I continued my tradition of working on new taxa: parental care and mate desertion in cichlids and life history evolution in a live-bearing fish.
 I arrived in Australia in 2001.
-Here I have worked on crickets, mosquitofish, beetles, meta-analyses, publication bias, and occasionally helped with fieldwork on fiddler crabs in collaboration with Pat Backwell.
-See also my group web site with info on students and collaborators who do all the real work.
+Here I have worked on crickets, beetles, meta-analyses, publication bias, and occasionally helped with fieldwork on fiddler crabs.
+The current main study animal in our lab is the mosquitofish, Gambusia holbrooki.
+Think of a colourful tropical freshwater fish.
+Now remove all the colour - that's Gambusia!
+On the other hand, they mate a lot and they are very active which makes them ideal for behavioural studies.
+Please see the group web site for info on my students, post-docs and collaborators who do all the real work.